yusuke85/javascript-module-2-todo-workshop/README.md

 name.first
 name.last
 ```
 Otherwise your methods will no longer work.
+Why do you think this is necessary?
 ### Bracket notation
 There is another way to access object properties — using bracket notation.
 Instead of using these:
 ```js